 \begin{lemma} Let $T$ be a monoid and $r,s,t\in T$ with $rs$ and $st$ invertible.
 Then $s$ and $rst$ are invertible. \end{lemma} \begin{proof} First note that $rst[(st)^{-1}s(rs)^{-1}] = 1$ and $[(st)^{-1}s(rs)^{-1}]rst = 1$, whence $rst$ is invertible.
 Since $rs,st$ are invertible, $s$ is left and right invertible, hence invertible. \end{proof}

 A key result for us is the following.

 \begin{lemma}\cite[Lemma~3.4]{Zhang} An irreducible word $u \in A^*$ is invertible if and only if $u \in \Delta^*$. \end{lemma}

 Another result that will prove useful later on is the following normal form result of Otto and Zhang~\cite[Theorem 5.2 and Lemma~5.4]{otto1991decision}.
-We shall say a word $w\in A^*$ is \emph{invertible} if it represents an invertible element of $M$, and trivial if it represents the trivial element of $M$.
+We shall say a word $w\in A^*$ is \emph{trivial} if it represents the trivial element of $M$.
 We say a subword $u$ of a word $w$ is a \emph{maximal invertible subword} if $u$ is an invertible word and $u$ is not properly contained in some other invertible subword of $w$.
-Lemma~\ref{lem:unions:of:invertible:general} implies that any non-empty invertible subword $u$ of a word $w$ is contained in a unique maximal invertible subword of $w$.
+Lemma~\ref{lem:unions:of:invertible:general} implies that any nonempty invertible subword $u$ of a word $w$ is contained in a unique maximal invertible subword of $w$.